 ½ cup olive oil

-Mix all ingredients and leave to marinate overnight or four
+Mix all ingredients and leave to marinate overnight or four to six hours.

 Roasted tomato sauce